The Mitten Tree Story-related Math Activities for Preschoolers

 Visual Discrimination Activity

-It is important that preschoolers develop their visual discrimination to be able to identify and recognize similarities and differences not only in sizes, but also in shapes, letters, numbers, colors, and positions.
-It is an essential skill that will allow doing important activities in life from knowing how much cereal a bowl can hold to many pieces of clothes to put in a washer, for example.
+Preschoolers need to develop visual discrimination to identify similarities and differences in sizes, shapes, letters, numbers, colors, and positions.
+This essential skill will help them do important activities in life, from knowing how much cereal a bowl can hold to how many pieces of clothing to put in a washer, for example.

-I also included in The Mitten Tree Math Pack an activity to help children practice their visual discrimination identifying which mitten in the row is different.
+I also included an activity in The Mitten Tree Math Pack to help children practice visual discrimination by identifying which mitten in the row is different.
 The pack comes with two sheets with four strips each, for a total of eight different strips.
 You can either keep the sheets together or divide the strips.

 The Mitten Tree Which is Different?
 Activity